-Exploring Generosity is the new book from GodVenture in partnership with 40acts.
+Exploring Generosity is a 32 page, full colour book from GodVenture in partnership with 40acts.

-Choose the stations you think give a good variety for your group.
+Around your meeting place, set up some stations based on activities from the book (IDEAS BELOW!).
+Choose the stations that will give a good variety for your group.
 When people are arriving you may want to do something together, and, of course, make sure you explain how the stations work.
 Give them an idea of how much time they have so they can pace themselves or choose their favourites first!
 Usually it works well to come together at the end of a session and compare notes on things you’ve done, what you enjoyed, what you discovered, and maybe do one last activity together, such as saying a blessing.

-- Print 2 Corinthians 9:1–7 and put each print out in an envelop for people to open and read as it is a letter from Paul to a church.
-At the end of the Bible passage add: ‘I wonder what these verses make you think about how and how much to give.’
+- Print 2 Corinthians 9:1–7 and put each print out in an envelope for people to open and read as it is a letter from Paul to a church.
+At the end of the Bible passage add: ‘I wonder what these verses make you think about how much to give.’

 - Set up a Bible story station with a Bible open at 2 Corinthians 9:8–15, printed versions for people to take away (from the CEV or a range of versions).
 Set out a flipchart or large piece of paper taped to the ground with red and blue pens nearby and these words on it: ‘Play spot the verbs (‘doing words’)!
 In verses 8–11, look out for things which God does.
 Write one here in RED.
 In verses 12–15, look out for things Paul says the people do.
 Write one here in BLUE.’